Death of a spouse or civil partner

 Importantly, if you do get a new, or extra, state pension as a result of your spouse or civil partner’s death, you will need to make sure that HMRC are aware of the change so that your own tax position is correct.
 See ‘If my spouse or civil partner dies, will this affect my tax position?’ below.

 You may also be entitled to any extra state pension your spouse or civil partner was entitled to because they put off claiming (deferred) it when they reached state pension age.
-There is more information on deferring the state pension in the ‘pensioners section’.
+There is more information on inheriting a deferred state pension on GOV.UK.

 Yes, it is most likely that your tax position will change – especially if you look at your overall tax position as a household.
 Your late spouse or civil partner will have had a personal allowance to reduce the amount of tax they paid on their income.
 You have a personal allowance as well.
 So, between you, you could previously have had twice as much income as a household as you can now without paying tax.